 Presentation Style & Format

-A good presentation is balanced.
+A good video presentation is balanced.
 It has text, imagery, charts, and examples to help make a point.
 Presentation with only imagery or a presentation with only text cannot convey a successful presentation.
 For a good presentation, limiting the text and imagery per slide is important.
 Cramming too much information on one slide makes a very poor presentation.
 Limited formation per slide and conveying the message of a presentation in a concise way is important.

 Question Answer Time